GoLangsam/pipe/readme/prolog.md

 Caveat!
 There are [pitfalls](pitfalls.md) out there!
 Good understanding and proper care helps a lot to avoid them.

-May what You find here in this repo be a trustworthy and helpful companion along Your journey.
+May, what You find here in this repo, be a trustworthy and helpful companion along Your journey.
 Enjoy!

 ---
 [Back to overview](overview.md)